-A stop order, also referred to as a stop-loss order, is an order to buy or sell an asset once the price of the asset reaches a specified price, known as the stop price.
+A stop order, or 'stop-loss' order, is an order to buy or sell an asset once the price of the asset reaches a specified price, known as the stop price.
 When the stop price is reached, a stop order becomes a market order.
 A buy stop order is entered at a stop price above the current market price.

-CoinMetro’s Demo Platform is always available if you would like to practice without risk.
-Please note that the content of this article is not to be seen as trading or financial advice.
-It is educational only.
+Coinmetro’s Demo Platform is always available if you would like to practice without risk.
+Please note that this article is not to be seen as trading or financial advice.
+It is for educational purposes only.